 Short-cycling is the term used to describe a heater turning on and off in extremely short bursts, such as no more than five minutes between turning on, shutting off, and then turning on again.
 This is an extremely inefficient way of operating—your heater uses the most energy when it is first firing up, and likewise this is also when operating is the hardest on your system.
 One thing that can cause short-cycling is when you close of air ducts and vents in certain areas of your home, increasing the airflow pressure in the rooms where it is open.
 This creates heat pockets that cause your thermostat to prematurely shut down your system, only to have to turn it on again when the pocket dissipates.
 After a few seasons, you’ll have spent a ton of extra money and probably be facing serious furnace problems if this is allowed to continue.

 Ceiling fans are your best friend in summer, but did you know they help you keep your home comfortable in winter too?
 On your fan is a switch that reverses the motor direction.
 Rather than having the fan blow downward on you, having it spin and pull air upward creates a cycle that evens out the temperature in your space.
 This causes warmer air from up near your ceiling to be pushed back down, keeping your home evenly heated without the need for more costly heating cycles.
 Just make sure you thoroughly dust your fan blades before reversing the motor—any dust that has built up on the blades will quickly fly off once the fan’s motion is reversed.

-If you have a heating problem that needs to be repaired this winter, or you simply want to have your furnace tuned up to run its best, call Blazer Heating and Air at (804) 277-2458 today.
+If you have a heating problem that needs to be repaired this winter, or you simply want to have your furnace tuned up to run its best, call Blazer Heating, Air, and Plumbing at (804) 277-2458 today.